 Spokane police shoot, injure man they say was threatening bystanders downtown with a knife

 Feb.
-12—Two Spokane Police officers shot and injured a 34-year-old man in downtown Spokane just past noon on Monday.
+13—Two Spokane Police officers shot and injured a 34-year-old man in downtown Spokane just past noon on Monday.

-According to the city's interim police chief Justin Lundgren, a department of corrections officer called police when his supervisee told him he was suicidal and armed with a knife.
+According to interim Spokane Police Chief Justin Lundgren, a Department of Corrections officer called police when his supervisee told him he was suicidal and armed with a knife.
 The man was walking down Riverside Avenue near Howard Street when he held the knife up to someone's throat and tried to hurt another bystander, Lundgren said.
 Officers immediately responded and tried "less lethal" techniques to take control of the man.

 "The situation was very fluid," Lundgren told reporters at a press briefing nearby, adding that there was little time to de-escalate the situation because the downtown area is occupied with so many people.
-Members of the department's behavioral unit would normally respond to a suicidal person, but he could not say if they were on scene.
+Members of the department's behavioral unit would normally respond to a suicidal person, but he said he wasn't sure yet if they were on scene.

-Officers deployed their stun guns twice but couldn't subdue the man, Lundgren said.
-He could not say whether the man lunged at officers or other bystanders when he was shot.
+Officers deployed their stun guns three times but couldn't subdue the man, Lundgren said.
+He said it was too early in the investigation to say whether the man lunged at officers or other bystanders when he was shot.
 Two officers fired four to five rounds, Lundgren said, and the man was immediately provided medical aid.

 The man who was shot went into surgery at a local hospital, and an update on his condition or identity wasn't immediately available.
 No police officers were injured, and the Spokane Independent Investigative Response Team is currently investigating.

-Note: Editor's note: This story was updated on Feb.
-13, 2024, because the Spokane Police Department changed the number of times officers fired stun guns during the incident.